domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 ### Customize Operation Tags (e.g. for UI Grouping) ###

 The [Swagger spec](http://swagger.io/specification/) allows one or more "tags" to be assigned to an operation.
 The Swagger generator will assign the controller name as the default tag.
-This is particularly interesting if you're using the _SwaggerUI_ middleware as it uses this value to group operations.
+This is important to note if you're using the `SwaggerUI` middleware as it uses this value to group operations.

 You can override the default tag by providing a function that applies tags by convention.
 For example, the following configuration will tag, and therefore group operations in the UI, by HTTP method: